NOTE: This post was updated in September 2020 to reflect this year’s dates and information.

 This family-friendly farm is nestled in the green Willamette Valley just east of the Willamette River in Canby.
 The Flower Farmer offers a wide range of activities for adults and children, including a miniature railroad, the Phoenix & Holly, offering a tour through fields of fresh flowers and pumpkins in the fall.
 The train also makes a stop along the way to visit with farm animals!
-The pumpkin run starts September 28 and runs through Halloween.
+The pumpkin run starts daily through the month of October.

 St. Paul, OR